-Bronze castings of six of Marshall Fredericks’s most popular sculptures are available for purchase.
-These sculptures were cast in limited editions of 15 each after Mr. Fredericks’s death in 1998 to support the Museum.
+Bronze castings of five of Marshall Fredericks’s most popular sculptures are available for purchase.
+These sculptures were cast in limited editions of 15 (7 of the Circus Clown) each after Mr. Fredericks’s death in 1998 to support the Museum.

 Each sculpture is on a polished black marble base.
-If you are interested in owning one of these exquisite bronzes, please call the Registrar at 989-964-2032 or email the Director Marilyn Wheaton.
+If you are interested in owning one of these exquisite bronzes, please call the Museum at 989-964-7125 or email the Museum at email@example.com.

 |Location: Michigan Public Library,